Brief at the Programme Level, Not the Event Level

 This is the area where large-cap Indian corporate CSR photography most consistently undermines itself.

 At the board level and the institutional investor level, this distinction is increasingly well understood.
-The ESG frameworks that rating agencies apply include qualitative assessments of leadership commitment, and imagery that looks produced for optics rather than documentation actively works against those assessments.
+ESG frameworks that rating agencies apply include qualitative assessments of leadership commitment and imagery that looks produced for optics rather than documentation actively works against those assessments.